noiwid/tiko_heating_api/README.md

 It use Spyc library (https://github.com/mustangostang/spyc) that convert PHP array to YAML, this lib (spyc.php) will automaticly downloaded in the same folder as main script.

 After first use the script will create a tiko.env file in the same directory with credentials & endpoint URL.
+Check the ENDPOINT_URL variable, it should contain your script URL (ex : https://www.yourdomain.com/tiko.php)

-The setup page can be access like this : http://www.yourdomain.com/tiko.php?install=true&hash=ENDPOINT_TOKEN (replace ENDPOINT_TOKEN with value found in tiko.env)
+The setup page can be access like this : https://www.yourdomain.com/tiko.php?install=true&hash=ENDPOINT_TOKEN (replace ENDPOINT_TOKEN with value found in tiko.env)

 Lovelace card's preview :
 https://community.jeedom.com/uploads/default/original/3X/f/2/f2b58b1243929012af284ff6c9c3778923484686.png